Frequently Asked Questions

 Examples include community-based organization and village associations, environmental groups, women’s rights groups, farmers’ associations, faith-based organizations, labor unions, co-operatives, professional associations, chambers of commerce, independent research institutes, and the not-for-profit media.

-What is the role of Civil Society and Solidarity Economy in socio-economic development?
+What is the role of Civil Society and Social and Solidarity Economy in socio-economic development?

 Civil Society and the Social and Solidarity Economy (SSE) play fundamental roles in the socioeconomic development of a community or country.
 Here are some key aspects of their contributions: